gpii-ops/gpii-infra/aws/README.md

 ### Cleaning up

-1. `cd` into the `gpii-infra/dev/` directory.
+1. `cd` into the `gpii-infra/aws/dev/` directory.
 1. `rake destroy`
 1. `rake clobber`

 ## What are all these environments?

-An "environment" describes a (more-or-less) self-contained cluster of machines running the GPII and its supporting infrastructure (e.g. monitoring, alerting, volume backups, etc.).
+An "environment" describes a (more-or-less) self-contained cluster of machines running the GPII and its supporting infrastructure (e.g. monitoring, alerting, backups, etc.).
 There are a few types of environments, each with different purposes.

 ### dev-$USER